-We can import very nearly every mailing list format, so send us what you have, and we'll do what we can to make it work.
+We can import very nearly every mailing list format, so send us what you have when you place your order, and we'll do what we can to make it work.
 Once we've imported it, you can make changes here on the site, or send us a new file with every letter – choose whichever works best for you.

 Google Contacts and Apple Contacts